-TAKE NOTICE THAT the Council of The Corporation of the City of Peterborough intends to designate the property, including land and building, known municipally as 500 George Street North, as a property of architectural and/or historic interest or value under Part IV of The Ontario Heritage Act, R.S.O.
+TAKE NOTICE THAT the Council of The Corporation of the City of Peterborough has designated the property, including land and building, known municipally as 500 George Street North, as a property of architectural and/or historic interest or value under Part IV of The Ontario Heritage Act, R.S.O.
 1990, Chapter O.18.

-A Statement of the Reasons for the Proposed Designation of 500 George Street North is attached.
+The City of Peterborough by-law 10-170 for 500 George Street North is attached.